Lysquid/Dames/README.md

 ## Running the game

-Requirement : Java 11 or more recent
+Requirement : Java 11 or above

 Download the file named `Draughts.jar` in the Releases section, and execute it by typing in the command line :